isomerpages/nyp-sxd/_about/Our Team.md

 ![](/images/About/about_gabriel%203.jpg)

 **Gabriel Tan** is an experienced designer with expertise spanning various design disciplines.
 Awarded the Class 1(ID 1) designation by the Singapore Interior Design Accreditation Council, he is also the recipient of the Keppel Gold Medal Award and the Singapore Institute of Technology Scholarship.
 Gabriel has worked with renowned design firms like Afternaut, LTW Designworks, RSP India, and Ong & Ong.
-Specializing in the intersection between space, UX and service design, he has made significant contributions to prestigious projects like the Four Seasons Hotel in Okinawa, Frasers Singapore and Google Mumbai.
+Specialising in the intersection between space, UX and service design, he has made significant contributions to prestigious projects like the Four Seasons Hotel in Okinawa, Frasers Singapore and Google Mumbai.

 Gabriel is a lecturer at Nanyang Polytechnic's School of Design & Media, covering the Diploma of Experiential Product and Interior Design.
 He is also the Course Manager for the Specialist Diploma in Service Experience Design & Innovation.